 7 Tips for Getting Back to Your Yoga Practice After an Injury

 I decided to make purposeful decisions about how I was going to survive 12 weeks of recovery!
 And, now that I’m fully healed, I’m so glad I did!

 Although the first few weeks were challenging, my recovery plan kept me motivated.
-And, getting back to yoga practice after my injury was the light at the end of the tunnel that kept me going!
+Getting back to yoga practice after my injury was the light at the end of the tunnel.

+7 Tips for Getting Back to Your Yoga Practice After an Injury